ismailahmed0/Website-Automation/README.md

 # Carsons-Village
-• Collaborated as a team to research, design, prototype, and document components of a project whose goal is an automated webpage creation process and an aggregated payment process
+• Collaborated as a team to research, design, prototype, and document components of a project whose goal was an automated webpage creation process and an aggregated payment process

 • Developed prototypes of a website, NodeJS server, PostgreSQL database and website embedding